 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Giving butter its own designated tray will help regulate the temperature, allowing you to spread seamlessly on a bagel or toast without ripping the bread to shreds or, worse yet, fumbling a rock-hard pat (or the whole stick) onto the floor.
 Beyond keeping it creamy, it also shields your butter from light, air, and bacteria that may cause spoilage outside the fridge.
-Some people may be wondering, "Well, is butter even safe at room temperature?"
-According to the USDA, it is, but you can keep a butter dish in the fridge if you want, too.
+Some people may be wondering if butter is safe at room temperature—according to the USDA, it is for limited amounts of time, but you can keep a butter dish in the fridge if you want, too.

 Most butter dishes function the same way: They provide a clean and fuss-free storage spot for, well, your butter.
 That said, the best butter dishes do have a few functional features others don’t, namely they are made with sturdy material that can keep butter colder and fresher for longer.

 This butter dish by Le Creuset is a favorite among consumers because it marries that functionality with an attractive aesthetic.
 The stoneware construction comes in a range of pretty hues but works to keep butter chilled—even on an outdoor table.
 Reviewers love the look, citing that it's appropriate for storing in the refrigerator but attractive enough to keep on the countertop for long periods of time.

 Material: Stoneware | Dishwasher Safe: No | Dimensions: 6.75 x 5 x 3.5 inches